 Section 302(a) of the Congressional Budget Act of 1974 requires that the House and Senate pass a concurrent budget resolution establishing an aggregate spending ceiling (budget authority and outlays) for each fiscal year.
 These ceilings are used by House and Senate appropriators as a blueprint for allocating funds.
 Section 302(b) of the Congressional Budget Act requires appropriations committees in the House and Senate to subdivide their Section 302(a) allocation of budget authority and outlays among the 10 appropriations subcommittees in the House and the 12 appropriations subcommittees in the Senate.
 On May 18, 2005, the House Appropriations Committee approved a Section 302(b) suballocation of \$85.922 billion in budget authority for FY2006 to be allocated among the various programs and activities within the jurisdiction of the TTHUD Subcommittee (H.Rept.
-109-85).4 The Senate Appropriations Committee allocated \$593 million in budget authority for the District of Columbia Subcommittee (S.Rept.
-109-77).
-It approved its initial Section 302(b) suballocations on June 9, 2005.
+109-85).4 The Senate Appropriations Committee allocated \$593

-2 Section 446 of the District of Columbia Self-Government and Government Reorganization Act, P.L.93-198, as amended in 1989, requires a budget approved by the mayor and city council of the District of Columbia to be to submitted to the President for transmittal to Congress.
+2 Section 446 of the District of Columbia Self-Government and Government Reorganization Act, P.L.
+93-198, as amended in 1989, requires a budget approved by the mayor and city council of the District of Columbia to be to submitted to the President for transmittal to Congress.

-3 See CRS Report RS20646, District of Columbia Tuition Assistance Program, by Bonnie Mangan.
+3 See CRS Report RS20646, District of Columbia Tuition Assistance Program, by (name redacted).